-The Foreclosure Prevention Counseling Program provides direct one-on-one counseling assistance to homeowners who are struggling and possibly facing foreclosure.
+The Foreclosure Prevention Counseling Program provides direct 1:1 counseling assistance to homeowners who are struggling and possibly facing foreclosure.
 Our counselors work with clients to develop a realistic budget and plan of action, negotiate with lenders and servicers, provide guidance through the refinancing and loan workout process and review options for selling to avoid foreclosure.
 We will also help identify possible mortgage fraud or predatory lending practices and will make referrals to legal services if needed.

 How the Foreclosure Prevention Counseling Program Works

 Click here to apply online or contact us for more information.

 What is Foreclosure?